 We will definitely return to Iceland so we thought that we would ask some fellow travel bloggers (and waterfall enthusiasts) for their views on the best waterfalls in Iceland.

-Many of these Icelandic waterfalls are located along the famous Ring Road (Route 1) that circumnavigates the whole country or along the Golden Circle and are easily accessed all year round, but others are a little more hidden.
+Many of these Icelandic waterfalls are located along the famous Ring Road (Route 1) that circumnavigates the whole country or along the Golden Circle and are easily accessed all year round (even on a day trip from Reykjavik), but others are a little more hidden.

 This post contains affiliate links.
 Should you buy something from one of them, we may earn a small commission but this is at no extra cost to you.